samuelkal/Sams_DF_macropad/README.md

 ## Notes
 Hello! i really enjoyed this project, even when i was very scared to do everything right. and make no mistakes. this took me like 4 days to complete. please tell me if anything is wrong and ill fix it ASAP. the firmware is not full because i never done hw and dont know much about how it works.
-THANKS!
+THANKS!(spent about 20 hours)

 ---